Indian Motorcycle Brands

 Hero Logo

-Founded in 1983 by Brijmohan Lall Munjal in 1984, the brand was until recently known as Hero Honda, which was ranked 108th in the Forbes list of the world’s top 200 companies in 2006.
-In 2011, the relationship with Honda ended, and the Indian was renamed Hero Motocorp Ltd. In 2014, Hero contributed to the American company Erik Buell Racing by becoming an equity stakeholder.
-This move expanded the ability to sell its products in the US.
+Founded in 1983 by Brijmohan Lall Munjal in 1984, the brand was, until recently, known as Hero Honda, which was ranked 108th on the Forbes list of the world’s top 200 companies in 2006.
+2011, the relationship with Honda ended, and the Indian was renamed Hero Motocorp Ltd. In 2014, Hero contributed to the American company Erik Buell Racing by becoming an equity stakeholder.
+This move expanded the company’s ability to sell its products in the US.
 Today, Hero Motocorp’s products account for almost half of the motorcycles sold in the Indian market.
 The company’s machines are characterized by small displacement – up to 200 cc.
 Motorcycles are in great demand in Asia and the Caribbean.

 For its logo, the brand has chosen a simple and laconic form – a graphic design of the name text used with a stylized sign of the first letter of the name.
 The mark is in the form of two rectangles placed on the short side at some distance from each other at an angle to the viewer.
 The crossbar symbolizes a wide diagonal break in the white color of the second rectangle, which is made in black and symbolizes protection from failures in Indian symbolism.
-The first rectangle, like the font, is in red, a symbol of movement and fortitude.
+Like the font, the first rectangle is red, symbolizing movement and fortitude.

 TVS